abraunegg/onedrive/docs/INSTALL.md

 * Fedora, simply install with `sudo dnf install onedrive`
 * Arch Linux, available from AUR as [onedrive-abraunegg](https://aur.archlinux.org/packages/onedrive-abraunegg/)

-**Important:** Distribution packages may be of an older release when compared to the latest release that is [available] (https://github.com/abraunegg/onedrive/releases).
+**Important:** Distribution packages may be of an older release when compared to the latest release that is [available](https://github.com/abraunegg/onedrive/releases).
 If a package is out out date, please contact the package maintainer for resolution.

 ## Build Requirements
 *   Build environment must have at least 1GB of memory & 1GB swap space